LLNL/axom/src/docs/sphinx/dev_guide/jira.rst

 We use our `Axom JIRA project space <https://lc.llnl.gov/jira/browse/ATK>`_ for issue tracking and work planning.
-In JIRA, you can create issues, edit them, comment on them, check issue status, group them together for sprint development, and search for issues in various ways, including setting up filters to customize your searches.
+In JIRA, you can create issues, edit them, comment on them, assign them to individuals, check issue status, group them together for sprint development, and search for issues in various ways.

-This section describes our software development cycles and basic issue work flow.
+This section describes Axom software development cycles and basic issue work flow.

 .. _releasecycle-label:

 ========================================
-Release Cycles and Work Planning
+Sprint Cycles and Work Planning
 ========================================

+The Axom project plans work for quarterly (3 month) sprint cycles.
+Three months is long for typical sprint-based development.
+However, we find that it works well for our project where multiple software components are under development concurrently by giving component developers flexibility to plan and coordinate work with other components in a way that works best for them.

+.. note:: Our three-month sprint development cycles do not necessarily
+          coincide with software releases.
+We may do multiple releases in a sprint or a single release may contain work from more than one sprint.
+Our releases are driven by the frequency with which it makes sense to get new developments to our users.

-The Axom project plans work for quarterly (3 month) release cycles.
-These cycles align with the quarters of the LLNL fiscal year:
+The Axom sprint cycles align with the quarters of the LLNL fiscal year:

+* Q1: October 1 -- December 31
-* January 1 -- March 31
+* Q2: January 1 -- March 31
-* April 1 -- June 30
+* Q3: April 1 -- June 30
-* July 1 -- September 30
+* Q4: July 1 -- September 30
-* October 1 -- December 31

-A few weeks before the start of one of these cycles, we begin to discuss and prioritize the contents of our JIRA issue backlog.
-Those issues we target for the upcoming release cycle are moved into the corresponding *version*.
+A few weeks before the start of one of these cycles, the team begins to discuss and prioritize the contents of our JIRA issue backlog.
+Those issues we target for the upcoming sprint cycle are moved into a corresponding *version*.
 Here, *version* refers to the JIRA feature that allows a team to create a collection of issues and track progress on them.
-Typically, we create a named version, such as "Due 6/30/2017", for each quarterly release.
+Typically, we create a named version, such as "Due 6/30/2017", for each quarterly sprint.

-At the end of one release cycle and before starting the next one, we decide which issues that were not completed in the cycle we should move to the next.
-Hopefully, there are not many and typically we will propagate all such unresolved issues to the next release cycle.
+At the end of one sprint cycle and before starting the next one, we decide which issues that were not completed in the cycle we should move to the next.
+Hopefully, there are not many and typically we will propagate all such unresolved issues to the next sprint cycle.
 Before we start the next cycle, we meet as a team to make sure all issues in the associated version are assigned and that everyone is comfortable with their assignments.

-To start a new release cycle, we create a new *sprint board* in JIRA and move all issues in the upcoming version to it.
+To start a new sprint cycle, we create a new *sprint board* in JIRA and move all issues in the upcoming version to it.
 We configure the board so that issues are sorted into horizontal "swimlanes" one for each developer.
 There are three vertical columns on the sprint board that intersect the swimlanes to indicate issues that: have not been started, are in progress, are done.
-Then, we start the sprint; i.e., the new release cycle.
+Then, we start the sprint; i.e., the new sprint cycle.

 Note that as development occurs during a sprint, work will be reviewed and merged from feature branches to the develop branch using pull requests.